hcrlab/blinky/README.md

 </VirtualHost>
 ```

-Enable the blinky site using `sudo a2ensite blinky`.
+Enable the blinky site using `sudo a2ensite blinky.conf`.
 Then, restart the Apache service with `sudo service apache2 reload`.

 ### Load the page on the tablet